 The following image shows a FormFill step with its Value field edited to apply a substitution parameter.
 Click Apply Parameter and the available global parameters are displayed.
 First, select UserName and the parameter reference will replace the original value:

-Once you've created parameter references for all the FormFill actions, you should test the script and then upload it into the Dynatrace Synthetic Monitoring system.
+Once you've created parameter references for all the FormFill actions, you should test the script and then upload it into the Synthetic Classic system.
 The script is then available for incorporation into a browser test.

 You can use the Test Management API to call